Wen-ChuangChou/Wen-ChuangChou.github.io/index.md

 ### Speaker Identification

 I utilized the conformer encoder to identify speakers in a dataset of 56,666 voice recordings.
-The accuracy rate for correctly identifying speakers in validate dataset is 91.8%.
+The accuracy rate for correctly identifying speakers in the validation dataset is 91.8%.
 For more details, please refer to my [GitHub](https://wen-chuangchou.github.io/Speaker-identification/) page.

 ---
 ### Anime Face Generator